fikreab123/fikreab123/README.md

 🎓 Junior at the University of Maryland, studying Information Science
 🔬 Aspiring Data Analyst and Machine Learning Enthusiast with a passion for public-interest technology

-I’m passionate about applying data analysis and machine learning to solve real-world problems.
+I’m passionate about applying data and business analytics to solve real-world problems.
 I’m big on continuously learning and building my skills, and I believe taking initiative is key to growth.

-As part of the Break Through Tech AI program hosted by Cornell Tech, I’ve been gaining hands-on experience with machine learning concepts, tools, and real-world applications.
+As part of the Break Through Tech AI program hosted by Cornell Tech, I’ve been gaining hands-on experience with analytics tools, machine learning concepts, and real-world data applications.

-Currently, I’m focused on building machine learning models and diving deeper into data science.
-I’m looking to leverage and grow my skills in an internship where I can contribute to exciting projects and learn from industry professionals—got any leads?
-Let me know!
+Currently, I’m focused on exploring data-driven decision-making and technical operations in FinTech and analytics.
+I’m looking to grow through an internship where I can contribute to impactful projects and continue learning from experienced professionals.

 🛠 Tech Stack:
 Languages: Python